retenet/rete/README.md

 ```

 ### proxy
   Currently the exected value is an HTTP/HTTPS proxy value.
-SOCKS coming soon.
+SOCKS coming soon. </br>
   Proxy also supports BurpSuite by passing the value `burpsuite`.

 ### dns
-  ip: as the name implies, the ip of the dns server you want to use.
+  ip: as the name implies, the ip of the dns server you want to use.</br>
-  host: the appropriate hostname and is the value used when DoH is enabled
+  host: the appropriate hostname and is the value used when DoH is enabled</br>
   doh: enabled or disabled DNS over HTTP

 ### profile
-default: the profile to load by default on browser start
+default: the profile to load by default on browser start</br>
-list: the list of available profiles to use, feel free to add/remove any of them
+list: the list of available profiles to use, feel free to add/remove any of them</br>
  the lan profile is a special restricted profile that only has access to RFC1918 IPs

 ### vpn
- See retenet/tunle for more detailed documentation.
+ See retenet/tunle for more detailed documentation.</br>

- provider: one of the supported providers
+ provider: one of the supported providers</br>
- user: username for login
+ user: username for login</br>
- pass: password for login
+ pass: password for login</br>
- config: this is used for custom openvpn configs
+ config: this is used for custom openvpn configs</br>
- Typical args would be provider with user/pass, or simply just a config
+ Typical args would be provider with user/pass, or simply just a config</br>